Skip to Main Content

 Annotated Bibliography

-A how to guide on annotated bibliographies
+A how-to guide on creating an annotated bibliography.

 Different Ways of Writing an Annotated Bibliography